chevron_left Health risks

 Zika virus

-Zika virus is a viral infection (ZIKV) found mainly in (sub)tropical regions, such as parts of South and Central America, the Caribbean, Southeast Asia and Africa.
-Travellers to these areas are at risk of infection with zika virus, which is transmitted by mosquitoes.
-Zika fever is often mild, but infection during pregnancy can have serious consequences for the unborn child.
-Good protection against mosquito bites is essential if you are travelling to an area where the zika virus is prevalent.
+The Zika virus is a viral infection (ZIKV) that mainly occurs in (sub)tropical areas.
+Travellers to these regions are at risk of contracting the Zika virus, which is transmitted by Aedes mosquitoes.
+These mosquitoes also spread diseases like dengue and chikungunya.
+Zika fever is often mild, but an infection during pregnancy can have serious consequences for the unborn child.
+Good protection against mosquito bites is essential when travelling to areas where the Zika virus is present.
+An infection with the Zika virus is often mild.
+Symptoms usually appear within three to twelve days after a mosquito bite.
+The main complaints are:

 What are the symptoms?

-• Muscle and joint pain (especially of hands and feet)
+• Muscle and joint pain (especially in hands and feet)

 • Skin rash

-• Less frequently: headache, lack of appetite, vomiting, diarrhoea and abdominal pain
+• Less common: headache, loss of appetite, vomiting, diarrhoea, and abdominal pain

 More information and advice